Change Your Story, Change Your Life

 By John Millen

-In my recent online masterclass on storytelling, we delved into our origin stories and how they shape our view of the world and how people perceive us.
+In my storytelling courses with company teams, we delve into our origin stories and how they shape who we are and how people perceive us.

-I noted that we tell stories all the time and the person you tell the most stories to is yourself.
-Listening to a recent podcast I was struck by the thinking of prolific author Michael Lewis, best known for his books Money Ball * and The Big Short,* on the importance of how we position ourselves in the stories we tell:
+I heard a great example of this from prolific author Michael Lewis, best known for his books Moneyball and The Big Short, on the importance of how we position ourselves in the stories we tell:

 And so, I did at some point decide, “I am going to adopt self-consciously as my narrative, that I’m the happiest person anybody knows.”
 And it is amazing how happy-inducing it is.